by-jp/www.byjp.me/content/notes/twitter/699908200871694336/index.md

 - imported
 - from-twitter
 ---
 Pay attention folks, encryption *does* matter to you.
-Apple will fight turning your iPhone into an FBI bug, but UK? [https://twitter.com/glynwintle/status/699907249678974976](https://twitter.com/glynwintle/status/699907249678974976)
+Apple will fight turning your iPhone into an FBI bug, but UK? [(twitter link)](/twitter/#/glynwintle/status/699907249678974976)